microsoft/PackageUploader/README.md

 ## Prerequisite

-- Need to download and install .net 5.0.
+- Download and install .net 5.0.
 Go here https://dotnet.microsoft.com/download/dotnet/5.0/runtime?utm_source=getdotnetcore&utm_medium=referral for download and installation.
 - The product must already exist in partner center before uploading.
 - The branch must already exist in partner center before uploading.

-## Quickstart

 - Build the solution from source, or download a release.

+## Step 1: Creating your app in Azure.

+- Go to https://portal.azure.com and log in with your Azure account.
+- Under Azure services find _App registrations_.
+- Under _App registrations_ click _New registration_.
+  - Enter in your _name_.
+  - Choose your _Supported account types_.
+  - Click _Register_ at the bottom of the page.
+- Under your newly created App navigate to _Client credentials_ and create a _New client secret_.
+Note the _clientID_, _tenantID_, and your _Secret key_ for future use.

+## Step 2: Add your app in Partner Center and give it the proper permissions.

+-

+## Step 3: Configure your wrapper

+-

+## Step 4: Fire Away

-- ...
+-

 ## Contributing